-- A Demand Draft for the requisite visa fees
+- A Demand Draft for the visa fees

-You will need to have two complete sets of applications with xerox copies of the documents.
+You will need two complete sets of applications with xerox copies of the documents.

-You will also require to carry a complete set of all the originals of the application sets mentioned above, in case of any verification.
+You will also need to have a set of all the originals in case of any verification.

 What are the Benefits for Indian Nurses Taking Up a Nursing Job in Germany?

 There is immense job security for the healthcare workers in Germany.
-Some organisations support worker’s rights and provide grievance redressal to nurses as well.
+Some organisations support workers’ rights and provide grievance redressal to nurses.
 Hence, you can work without stress from any form of downsizing, with complete security.

 World-class working conditions

-Germany has set international standards in terms of providing its workforce with a quality culture, atmosphere, and good working conditions.
+Germany has set international standards to provide its workforce with a quality culture, atmosphere, and good working conditions.
 This ensures the nurses are offered maximum comfortability since they work rigorously throughout the day.
 Proper hygiene and safety standards are taken care of and regularly audited.